jackfarrell82/4th-Year-Project_Minerva/README.md

   - markdown-docs : contains the markdown files that were used to make our final documentation
   - media : all the images and media used in the markdown documents
   - testing-results : Contains resources used in system and user testing, and the results of the user testing survey
+  - MinervaExpoPoster : Our Poster for the expo in both png and pdf format
 - **src**
   - static : contains the JS, CSS, Media and Data used in the system
   - templates : contains the html document for the website